MLHale/nebraska-gencyber/teachers/github/README.md

 ### Cybersecurity First Principles in this lesson

+#### Domain Separation
-* __Domain Separation__: Good fences make good neighbors.
+Good fences make good neighbors.
-  - It is good to separate source code from runtime environment
+- It is good to separate source code from, build and runtime environment
 - Version control for source code prevents accidental or unauthorized changes

+#### Modularization
-* __Modularization__: The concept of modularity is like building blocks.
+The concept of modularity is like building blocks.
 Each block (or module) can be put in or taken out from a bigger project.
 Each module has its own separate function that is interchangeable with other modules.
 - Different code repositories can be maintained for project modules

+#### Least Privilege
-* __Least Privilege__: One of the ways to protect information is by limiting what people can see and do with your information and resources.
+One of the ways to protect information is by limiting what people can see and do with your information and resources.
 The principle of least privilege says to allow the minimum number of privileges necessary to accomplish the task.
-  - When collaboratively develop code, each collaborator should only have privileges to play their part.
+- When collaboratively developing code, each collaborator should only have privileges to play their part.
 - For example, a code reviewer should only have the ability to read and comment on code, but not edit it.

 ### Introduction: Git and Github
 * [Git](https://git-scm.com/) is a popular software development tool.